 Signs of Cyberbullying

-- signs of emotional distress during or after using the Internet or the phone
+- being emotionally upset during or after using the Internet or the phone

-- being very protective or secretive of their digital life
+- being very secretive or protective of one's digital life

 - slipping grades and "acting out" in anger at home